EOFY superannuation housekeeping tips: Is my super fund working for me?

 Your super is your money and you get to choose what matters to you, whether it’s gender balanced board rooms or passing on investments in fossil fuels!

-Other funds also offer options to invest your super in more niche ways - are you passionate about crypto or do you want to invest according to your religion?
+Other funds also offer options to invest your super in more niche ways – are you passionate about renewable energy or do you want to invest according to your religion?
 Niche fund options make this a possibility.
 Many also offer the option to be riskier with investments, or allow for greater personal control over your portfolio.